Which Social Media Platform Will Dominate Live Streaming in 2024?

-As one of the latest waves of digital marketing trends, live streaming is looking to make an even bigger splash in 2020 and beyond.
-Brands are now understanding its power: live videos generate 10 times more comments than regular videos, while 80% of consumers would rather watch a live stream than read a blog.
-In this article, we’ll share which social media platform will dominate the live streaming in 2020.
+As one of the latest waves of digital marketing trends, live streaming looks to make an even bigger splash in 2024 and beyond.
+Brands now understand its power: live videos generate 10 times more comments than regular videos, while 80% of consumers would rather watch a live stream than read a blog.
+In this article, we’ll share which social media platform will dominate live streaming in 2024.

-It’s clear that your business should strive towards life, but on which platform?
-We’ve whittled down the best social media streaming platforms to the top four on the market today: Facebook Live, Twitter Live, Instagram Live, and Twitch.
+Your business should strive towards life, but on which platform?
+We’ve whittled down the best social media streaming platforms to the top four today: Facebook Live, Twitter Live, Instagram Live, and Twitch.

 But which platform comes out on top?
-Read on below for more information about each social channel, and to find out which will dominate 2020 and beyond.
+Read on below for more information about each social channel and which will dominate 2024 and beyond.

 Facebook Live Social Media Platform to Dominate Streaming

-With 2.38 billion users sharing images and ‘liking’ statuses each month, Zuckerberg’s behemoth needs no introduction.
+With 2.38 billion users sharing images and ‘liking’ statuses monthly, Zuckerberg’s behemoth needs no introduction.
 In short, Facebook Live enables you to broadcast your brand to the world’s largest social media audience.

-Facebook Live was introduced in 2016, with many businesses now using it to communicate with their followers in real-time.
-Now’s the time that your business did the same, especially as the social media giant has recently updated its algorithm to show more live videos on its feed than other types of media.
+Facebook Live was introduced in 2016, with many businesses now using it to communicate with their followers in real time.
+Now’s the time that your business did the same, significantly, as the social media giant has recently updated its algorithm to show more live videos on its feed than other media types.